 THE REWARD – ESCAPE FROM THE STRUGGLE ZONE

 In many sports, winning an Olympic Gold is the pinnacle of your chosen sport.
 In business, the sky is the limit.
 It really is. there is always another challenge to conquer.
 It never gets boring.
-Not everyone wants to be a Mark Zuckerberg and build a Facebook empire or even a Warren Buffet and become an investment genius.
+Not everyone wants to be an Elon Musk and build a Tesla empire or even a Warren Buffet and become an investment genius.
 Success is different for everyone.
 What does success look like for you?
 It’s time to dream.

 Dream big.
 Start small.
 And one day, you will turn around and realise that you did it!
 You moved your business through the struggle zone and you have a success story… Just like this Chinese girl from a lower middle class Malaysian Chinese family did.